IFZA vs RAKEZ vs Meydan vs DMCC: How to Compare the Four

 A Ras Al Khaimah company can introduce a small extra layer of verification with a Dubai-based bank, simply because the bank sees fewer of them; the account still opens, the conversation just sometimes runs a little longer.
 None of this is a league table.
 The honest position is that banking acceptance varies by free zone and by activity, which is why we check your specific activity with the bank before a free zone is chosen, so the licence supports the banking rather than working against it.

 Timelines run off the company’s risk profile, not the free zone.
 A small, single-owner, lower-revenue business usually has its account open in 3 to 4 days; a larger company with more shareholders or higher revenue, 7 to 10 days; and a higher-risk or regulated activity — physical-product trading, gold, property, investment — can take up to 3 months.
-Our fee to run the application start to finish is from AED 3,000 for a straightforward Tier 1 case, AED 12,000 for a larger company, and from AED 15,000 for the higher-risk end, separate from the bank’s own charges.
-The detail is on the banking page.

 Cost